Belafon/SoftwareSystemArchitectures_Projects/quality_requirement_scenarios.md

 1. - The Enrollments module (stimulus source) needs the data from the Schedules module (artifact) to display scheduled tickets (interoperability on data).
    - The responce: 100% of already scheduled tickets are provided
    - The architecture lacks a communication channel with the Enrollments module.
-API and data format need to be defined.
+The Dispatcher for the communication with external services should be added.

 2. - Stimulus Source: Collision Controller (Automatic Scheduller Caller)
    - Stimulus: Stimulus Source needs data about schoolrooms (artifact), buildings and mutual distances to schedule tickets.